HackerEarth/engineering.hackerearth.com/_posts/2016-02-11-sending-emails-to-our-half-million-and-growing-user-community.md

 **Step 3 - Reconstruct and deliver:**

-We run delivery workers, which consume the metadata from queues, reconstruct email object and deliver it.
+We run delivery workers, which consume metadata from queues, reconstruct email object and deliver it.

 These workers consumes the messages from rabbitmq queues and fetches the